The 8 Best Dog Crates Australia: Tested & Evaluated 2023

 The general rule of thumb is that a perfectly sized dog crate should be comfortable enough for your dog to stand in and turn around.
 (5)

-If the dog crate is too large, it won’t have that secure feeling your dog craves.
+If the dog crate is too large, it won’t have that secure den-like feeling your dog craves.
 If it is too small, they will feel claustrophobic and trapped.
 If in doubt, consult the manufacturer’s guidelines of the crate you choose or consult your vet for the best course of action.

 How long will this product last?